feamster/COS461-Public/assignments/assignment3/README.md

-# Assignment 3: TCP Congestion Control and Bufferbloat
+# Assignment 3: Passive Network Measurement

-### Due March 18th, 5:00pm
+### Due March 26, 6:00pm

-You should work with a partner on this assignment.
+You may work with a partner on this assignment.

 ## Getting Started